 Especially, if you live in the CBS student dormitory it makes sense to open a bank account e.g. in order to pay your rent and to be able to make money transfers without having to use cash.
 You can open a bank account with any savings bank.
 Usually, this is much easier from your home country.
 If you have the possibility to open a block account in your home country, we highly recommend that you do this.
 When opening a bank account in Germany you need to bring your passport, your student card, and your registration certificate with the City of Cologne.

-When you first come to Germany, there are some things that you will have to take care of: matriculate at CBS, register with the City of Cologne, apply for a residence permit, etc.
+When you first come to Germany, there are some things that you will have to take care of: matriculate at CBS, register with the City administration, apply for a residence permit, etc.

 The CI Team and the International office organize field trips, networking events, and many more activities for international students, from your day one at CBS.
 They support networking between international and German CBS students in order to help you find your way around CBS as soon as possible.
 Regular activities included e.g. climbing the Drachenfels or visiting various German cities.
 All new international students are assigned a Student Buddy who helps them integrate into the CBS student community quickly.